 We dropped 8.9 percent of GDP in Q4 2008.
 We lost 800,000 jobs in January 2009.
 We passed the stimulus.
 And then the next quarter we saw the biggest jobs improvement in 30 years.

 Economists don’t know how to measure the true rate of economic growth, because they can’t model the consumer’s perspective on technological advancement.
 Alex Gheg has released a new framework that can solve this problem.
 The hidden thoughts and feelings of people can be indirectly measured using the very accurate internal body clock, that we all have.
 Pleasure contracts time in the human mind, and we can see how this changes our daily circadian rhythms.
 See some facts and be amazed.
-Quantity, quality, variety and convenience in one equation. http://www.youtube.com/watch?v=u6tFLGpcOpE
+Quantity, quality, variety and convenience in one equation. https://www.youtube.com/watch?v=u6tFLGpcOpE